mekari-engineering/devcenter-kb/docs/hmac-authentication/java.md

 # Setup HMAC Authentication in Java 8

-We will be using [Java 8](https://www.java.com/en/download/) version 8 and use [maven](https://maven.apache.org/download.cgi) to manage dependency.
+We will be using [Java 8](https://www.java.com/en/download/) and use [maven](https://maven.apache.org/download.cgi) to manage dependency.
 We assume you are already familiar with Java and have it installed on your system.
 Let's get started.

 ## Install Dependencies
 {: .fw-300 }